arcxp-ce-support/Fusion-Training-User-Stories/documentation/utilities.md

 ## feeds-xml-output

 By default PageBuilder generates html output.
 To generate xml output an new outputType must be created.
 The outputType expects an object and uses the xmlbuilder2 module to convert it to xml.
-In the skeleton repo the feeds-xml-output package has been added as a dependency.
-In components/output-types/xml.js the module is exported.
-Create your feed features as xml.js to have them use the xml output type.
+In the skeleton repo the feeds-xml-output package has already been [added](./output-types.md).